ABOUT NORTH COAST ETHICS IN BUSINESS

 The North Coast Ethics in Business Award is a vision of 2020-2021 Rotary District 5130 Governor Doug Johnson.
 DG Johnson strongly believes Rotary’s “Four-Way Test” and “Core Values” are closely aligned with the concept of Ethics in Business.
 He shares, “As Rotarians, we need to honor businesses that are doing things right.
 Too often our society and the media focus on businesses that have been subject to scandals.”

 This Rotary Award program will honor those organizations demonstrating ethical business practice in the workplace, the marketplace, and their community.
 There will be four award recipients recognized for their demonstration of going beyond the expected to achieve excellence in ethical business practices.

 The planning phase for the Rotary Ethics in Business Award program started in early 2020 during the COVID-19 pandemic.
-The District-wide 2021 Awards luncheon will be an inaugural event for this important multi-community award.
+The District-wide 2021 Awards Virtual luncheon will be an inaugural event for this important multi-community award.
 Nominations for Awards were solicited from the public and the Award recipients chosen by a Blue Ribbon Committee of North Coast business leaders.
-Customers, employees, friends and other stakeholders who have witnessed exceptional ethical behavior are asked to nominate companies and organizations at: Ethics@Rotary5130.org
+Customers, employees, friends, and other stakeholders who have witnessed exceptional ethical behavior nominated companies and organizations.

 The annual awards are coordinated by a committee of local business leaders and members of Rotary District 5130.

 William F. Rousseau